top of page

 Donation Tracking

 Donations are the lifeblood of the churches; thus, they must be accurately tracked to help with accountability and faith.
 The donation tracking process should contain donor logs, giving reports for the year, safe data storage, and continuous alignment of bank deposits with cash received, as well as regular reconciliation.
-To further enhance this practice, it is good to have two people count the offerings together.
-This way, both volunteers are protected and the count is verified.

 Payroll and IRS Compliance